-8.1 Except in extremely unusual circumstances, the draw should not be altered after it has been announced.
-Any draw changes after publication must be approved by the USPA.

-8.2 Replacing a seeded team that withdraws before play starts, whether the draw has been posted or not:

-8.2.1 If a waitlist exists or a team will move up a division per section 3.8, and the withdrawing seeded team is not the lowest seed, bump all seeds forward and move the team next eligible to be seeded, into the last remaining seeded position.
+- 8.1 Except in extremely unusual circumstances, the draw should not be altered after publication.
+Any draw changes after publication must be approved by the USPA. - 8.2 Replacing a seeded team that withdraws before play starts, whether the draw has been posted or not: - 8.2.1 If a waitlist exists, or a team will move up a division, or a team will be added to take the place of the withdrawing team (per section 3.9), and the withdrawing seeded team is not the lowest seed, bump all seeds forward and move the next eligible team to the last remaining seeded position.
 Note: There is no redrawing of seeding positions.
-The 4 seed will move into the 3 seed's draw position, 3 seed to 2 seed's draw position, etc.

-8.2.1.1 If the withdrawing team is the lowest seed, simply move the team next eligible to be seeded into the last remaining seeded position.

-8.2.1.2 Place the replacement team from the waitlist into the spot of the draw just vacated by the newly seeded team.

-8.2.2 If a waitlist does not exist and no teams will be added from the division below, no changes should be made to the draw and the opponent of the withdrawing team will receive a walkover.

-8.3 Replacing a non-seeded team that withdraws before play starts and after the draw is posted:

-8.3.1 If a waitlist exists, or players will be added from the division below, place the next-in-line team into the vacated spot of the draw.

-8.3.2 If a waitlist does not exist, the draw should not be changed, and the opponent of the withdrawing team will receive a walkover.
+The 4 seed will move into the 3 seed's draw position, 3 seed to 2 seed's draw position, etc. - 8.2.1.1 If the withdrawing team is the lowest seed, simply move the next eligible team into the last remaining seeded position. - 8.2.1.2 Place the replacement team into the spot of the draw just vacated by the newly seeded team. - 8.2.2 If a waitlist does not exist and no teams will be added from the division below, no changes should be made to the draw and the opponent of the withdrawing team will receive a walkover. - 8.2.3 In Divisions 2 - 6, at USPA 2500, 2000, 1000, 500, and all divisions of a USPA 250, and 100, if a player on a seeded team withdraws, and there is no wait list, and no team is added, and their partner remains in the draw with a new partner, per the regulations in 3.9, and the team was seeded prior to the withdrawal.
+Use the combined total of the new pairs' USPA ranking points to determine if they should be seeded or not.
+Once you have determined what their new seeding will be, take the following actions. - 8.2.3.1 Was seeded - is no longer seeded.
+Move all seeds below them, up one place in the seeding list, and move the highest-ranked unseeded team into the seedings.
+Adjust positions in the draw.
+The new team takes the position in the draw of the team that was just added to the seeding list. - 8.2.3.2 Was seeded - is now seeded higher.
+Move the team up the seeding list and adjust the seeding list and position in the draw of the seeds impacted - 8.2.3.3 Was seeded - is now seeded lower.
+Move the team down the seeding list and adjust the seeding list and position in the draw of the seeds impacted. - 8.2.3.4 If the team was seeded and remains seeded, but the change only affects either 3 and 4, or 5 and 6, or 7 and 8.
+Then, no change in the draw is required as those positions are "drawn" and not assigned.
+For example, if they were 3 seed and are now 4 seed, or they were 8 seed and are now 7 seed. - 8.3 Replacing a non-seeded team that withdraws before play starts and after the draw is posted: - 8.3.1 If a waitlist exists, or players will be added from the division below, place the next-in-line team into the vacated spot of the draw. - 8.3.2 If a waitlist does not exist, or no players will be added, the draw should not be changed, and the opponent of the withdrawing team will receive a walkover.